ghc-proposals/ghc-proposals/proposals/0000-comma_qualified_structures.rst

 Thanks to all contributors of `Allow Trailing Comma in List Constructor Syntaxs
 <https://github.com/ghc-proposals/ghc-proposals/issues/653>`__.

-Thanks to all contributors of `Extra NonTuple Commas
+Thanks to all contributors of `Extra Commas
 <https://github.com/ghc-proposals/ghc-proposals/issues/748>`__.